25 Amazing Things to Do in Luray VA for Adventure Seekers

 Toy Town Junction

-As the name says, Toy Town Junction is a massive collection of Dr. Richard Worden’s toys and trains from yesteryear.
+As the name suggests, Toy Town Junction is a massive collection of Dr. Richard Worden’s toys and trains from yesteryear.
 Worden, who is a retired Methodist minister, was once a little boy who was given a toy train just as the country was coming out of the Great Depression.

-It was a big deal for his parents to purchase him this toy, which would spark a lifelong interest in the fun that can be had when you give a child (or grownup) a chance to imagine)
+It was a big deal for his parents to purchase him this toy, which would spark a lifelong interest in the fun that can be had when you give a child (or grownup) a chance to imagine.

-A walk through these toys will surely bring back memories from your own childhood as you make a few new ones with your own kids.
+A walk through these toys will surely bring back memories from your

 Luray Cavern’s Garden Maze

-- Hours:
+• Hours:

-- Weekdays 12:00 – 5:00 PM
+• Weekdays 12:00 – 5:00 PM

-- Weekends 11:00 AM – 6:00 PM
+• Weekends 11:00 AM – 6:00 PM

 The maze is handicap and stroller accessible.
-On hot days you can stop, rest and cool down under the refreshing misters.
+On hot days, you can stop, rest, and cool down under the refreshing misters.

 Note: There is an additional fee for the Garden Maze.